Exploring Geography: Costa Rica

-Today’s Exploring Geography post is all about Costa Rica, courtesy of Leanna, who blogs at All Done Monkey.
+Today’s World Culture for Kids post is all about Costa Rica, courtesy of Leanna, who blogs at All Done Monkey.
 All Done Monkey is a parenting blog that focuses on raising world citizens, natural parenting, and spiritual education.
 Leanna is a stay at home mother to a sweet, funny, rambunctious two and a half year old boy, with a baby on the way.
 She and her husband, who is from Costa Rica, strive to raise their little Monkey to be bilingual and bicultural in a fun, spiritual, loving environment.
 All Done Monkey is dedicated to sharing this journey with you!
 I love Leanna’s Birthday Time Capsule, Pumpkin Suncatcher, and Easy DIY Charlie Brown Costume posts!

 Flag: By Drawn by User:SKopp, rewritten by User:Gabbe (This vector image was created with Inkscape.)
 [Public domain or Public domain], via Wikimedia Commons